yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/asynchronous-replication-ysql.md

 By default, YugabyteDB provides synchronous replication and strong consistency across geo-distributed data centers.
 However, many use cases do not require synchronous replication or justify the additional complexity and operation costs associated with managing three or more data centers.
 A cross-cluster (xCluster) deployment provides asynchronous replication across two data centers or cloud regions.

-This document simulates a geo-distributed two-data-center deployment using two local YugabyteDB clusters, one representing "Data Center - East" and another representing "Data Center - West".
+This document simulates a geo-distributed two-data-center deployment using two local YugabyteDB clusters, one representing "Data Center - East" and another representing "Data Center - West", and shows how you can verify replication using YSQL and YCQL.
 Examples are based on the default database `yugabyte` and the default user `yugabyte`.

 For more information, see the following: